When to update your will: Common life events

 The executor of your will is responsible for managing your estate.
 If your chosen executor dies, it’s important to appoint a new executor to handle your estate according to your wishes.
 Again, you should check your will to see if you have already made these alternative arrangements.

-7. Significant changes in assets
+6. Significant changes in wealth

 8. Serious health diagnosis